 - Mountain Rescue is coordinated by the police service, so in the event of an emergency you should call 999 and ask for the police.
 When you’ve been put through to the police, you can then explain your situation and ask for Mountain Rescue.

 - Phone signal in the mountains is improving, but will always be subject to huge areas without coverage.
 It is possible to text a message to the 999 number, but this requires registering your phone first, which is highly recommended.

 - Even in serious incidents, it’s not unusual for bad weather to prevent helicopter support, and in remote areas of the Highlands an emergency response can take several hours to reach a casualty.
-You should always pack food, spare layers, and shelter to allow you to remain stationary for some time in the conditions forecast.
+You should always pack spare calories, spare layers, and some form of shelter to allow you to remain stationary for some time before rescue or self-extraction.

 Midges aren’t the only beasties that want a piece of you.
 Ticks are present throughout Scotland, and Lyme disease is increasingly prevalent, as well as several other tick-borne diseases.
 Ticks can be found from February right through to November.
 Good practise is to check yourself for ticks at least once a day: they particularly like warm, damp areas like the backs of your knees, inner thighs, and under the hem of your socks.
 Leg coverings are a good idea if you’re moving through tall vegetation, as is tucking your trousers into your socks.